Ilydocus/feed4food_supporting/README.md

 - `/specification`: Folder containing the specification document for the initial implementation of the data gathering part.

-Note: Some targets are still preliminary
+Note: Some targets are preliminary

+Note2: In some KPIs, the LL cities are referred to by a number.
+In this case, City1 is Bucharest, City2 is Drama and City3 is Strovolos.

 ## Explanation of the IDs